Veggies in our cookies? Heck to the yes. These Healthy Breakfast Zucchini Cookies are perfect for meal prep, vegan-friendly, oil-free and gluten-free.

 - HONEY – or brown rice syrup if strictly vegan.
 Maple syrup could work too but texture may turn out slightly different.

-Wholesome, nutritious ingredients coming together for a healthy breakfast cookies.
+Wholesome, nutritious ingredients coming together for healthy breakfast cookies.

-And if you’re feeling like a little extra treat, I 100% agree with your decision to add mini chocolate chips.
-Just sayin’.
+And if you’re feeling like making these breakfast cookies more of a treat, a 100% agree with your decision to add mini chocolate chips.

 - 1 cup rolled oats